 On a trip to Italy a few years back, I rented a car with a base rate of about $110 for three days.
 The final total?
 Including insurance, mandatory theft protection, a 20 percent tax, an underage driver fee, a surcharge for not filling the gas tank, and a few other "mystery" charges written on our bill in illegible Italian, I paid about $380 -- more than a 200 percent increase over the base rate.
 Ouch.

 How can you avoid being nickel and dimed to death?
-Read on for a roundup of the surcharges you're most likely to face, and tips for how cut costs on your next trip to the car rental counter.
+Read on for a roundup of the car rental hidden fees you're most likely to face, and tips for how cut costs on your next trip to the car rental counter.

 Taxes and Airport Surcharges

 Sales tax and airport charges vary considerably from state to state and from country to country.
-Unfortunately, you probably can't avoid state and local sales taxes -- or the European equivalent, the value-added tax (VAT), which can be as high as 25 percent.
-(Note that in some countries you may be entitled to a partial refund of the VAT.)
+Unfortunately, you probably can't avoid state and local sales taxes -- or the equivalent in many countries, the value-added tax (VAT), which can be as high as 25 percent.
 Many local governments also charge fees to fund their own development projects, such as convention centers or sports stadiums.

 However, you may be able to avoid the airport charges -- such as concession recovery fees, customer facility charges and the like -- by picking up and dropping off your car at a non-airport location.
 Be sure to weigh the possible inconvenience and the price of any additional transportation against the concession fees charged by the airport location -- which can total 10 percent or more of your total price.